 In 1840, the river men who hitched their fortunes to ships like the Greenfield, which hauled freight up and down the Connecticut River, were in for a disappointing surprise.

-Since the early days of Colonial New England the river had served as a means of transporting raw materials and finished goods back and forth from Vermont, New Hampshire and Western Massachusetts to Hartford, Conn. and beyond.
+Since the early days of colonial New England the river had served as a means of transporting raw materials and finished goods.
+Boats carried tons of cargo back and forth from Vermont, New Hampshire and Western Massachusetts to Hartford, Conn. and beyond.

-Stockbridge, Allen, Root & Co. had been formed in Greenfield, Mass. by combining two smaller concerns.
+Stockbridge, Allen, Root & Co. had formed in Greenfield, Mass., by combining two smaller concerns.
 The company’s business was groceries and freight hauling.
 One Monday in May of 1840, it sent its steam vessel Greenfield on a journey up river from Hartford to points in Massachusetts.

 The safety of boilers was a major concern in the day.
 Some 14 percent of all steamship boilers exploded in the 1830s.
 Congress had passed laws, albeit weak ones, to improve their safety.
 But the explosions kept on.

-The explosion aboard the Greenfield was calamitous.
-The exploding boilers blew holes in the ship that sent it immediately to the bottom.
+Just south of Northampton, Mass. calamity struck: the Greenfield’s boilers exploded.
+They blew holes in the ship, sending it immediately to the bottom.
 Portions of the boilers were found in the fields on the side of the river.

-“Perhaps no blame should be attached to anybody,” the Northampton Gazette noted, “but we cannot refrain from believing from the best information we can obtain, that the boat was pushed harder than prudence and safety would warrant.
+“Perhaps no blame should be attached to anybody,” the Northampton Gazette noted. “[B]ut we cannot refrain from believing from the best information we can obtain, that the boat was pushed harder than prudence and safety would warrant.
 It was a new boat, and there was an ambition to establish its reputation for speed.”

 Reputation for speed or no, river men soon lost the race to the railroads as they expanded in the years ahead.
 The freight firm Stockbridge, Allen, Root & Co. would go out of business after the Connecticut Railroad Co. bought it.